ferbs/webstack-micro/README.md

       docker stop $(docker ps -q)

 * find and start bash shell on an already-running container.
-Eg, to connect to running sinatra-api:
+Eg, to connect to running backend-api:

       docker exec -it `docker ps --filter name=backend -q` bash

     * note: the non-local containers may not have bash installed (like *postgres-main*); use `sh` instead of `bash` for these
-  * note: if more than one is running, run `docker ps`, select the *image id* desired, and then run *exec* on it, eg: `docker exec -it abc123dd sh`
+    * note: if more than one is running, run `docker ps`, select the *image id* desired, eg: `docker exec -it abc123dd sh`

 * restart a single container:

       bin/dev.sh restart passportjs-auth

+    * note: this won't pick up changes made to the Docker Compose config since running *up*.

-* run a specific container and its dependencies instead of the entire project.
-(You need the *--service-ports* switch.)
-Eg:
+* run a specific container and its dependencies instead of the entire project:

       bin/dev.sh run --service-ports backend-api

+    * note: You need the *--service-ports* switch

-* Show memory and CPU usage of all containers running:
+* Show memory and CPU usage for running containers:

       docker stats